avoss19/Server/README.md

 ## Deployment

 If your html is finished and ready to be posted online, please request a merge<br />
 to master.
-Also place your files in a folder called your gitlabs username or <br />
+Also place your files in a folder called your github username or <br />
 full name.
 Also please **DO NOT PUSH TO MASTER WITHOUT PERMISION**.
 If you would<br />
 like to push to master please contact the head of the project, Voss.